 During the last decades some SL Skippers were found which differ from the SL dolls sold in 1964 and 1965.
 These Skippers are often being referred to as “Sample dolls” or "Prototypes" I call them “Test-market” dolls, because they definitely were neither Sample dolls nor Prototypes.
-They came in the regular boxes.
+They came in the regular boxes and had the basic hair colors.
 A very small number was sold als "Dressed Dolls" (pls. see chapter "Dressed Doll Boxes).
 Doll markings: Skipper © 1963 Mattel, Inc.

-In her article in the “Miller’s” Magazine (October/November 1994) the author states that she had seen a photograph of a Skipper prototype doll with the same leg mold and no marking on the feet.
+In the “Miller’s” Magazine (October/November 1994) there's an article in which author states that she had seen a photograph of a Skipper prototype doll with the same leg mold and no marking on the feet.

 From the time Barbie was introduced, Mattel was interested in finding out more about what little girls liked about their dolls and how they expected them to look.
 In 1959 for example, the company published a newspaper for members of the Barbie Fan Club to join the Barbie Advisory Panel.
 The letter of the Barbie Advisory Panel included a questionnaire of several pages asking the little girls questions like how many Barbie dolls they owned, whether they would like a a boyfriend doll for Barbie and what they thought of Barbie’s hair.
 In the letter enclosed it says that some members of the Barbie Fan Club had been selected to become members of the Barbie Advisory Panel.
 And that Mattel, the creators of Barbie, wanted their advice on future plans for Barbie, because the members of the Fan Club were the people Mattel wanted ‘most to please’.